containers/podman/docs/source/markdown/podman-pod-unpause.1.md

 ## EXAMPLE

-Unpause pod with a given name
+Unpause pod with a given name:
 ```
 podman pod unpause mywebserverpod
 ```

-Unpause pod with a given ID
+Unpause pod with a given ID:
 ```
 podman pod unpause 860a4b23
 ```